janegilring/posts/derek-schauland/leveraging-azure-bastion-to-connect-to-azure-vms/leveraging-azure-bastion-to-connect-to-azure-vms.md

 ![Select the Virtual Network used with Bastion](images/Step1-2-locate-the-virtual-network-for-use-with-bastion.png) <!-- image for Vnet and Subnet Step1-2 -->

 From the network resource, select Subnets and ensure that there isn't already a subnet called AzureBastionSubnet.
-Click the Add button to add a subnet and enter the name AzureBastionSubnet (case sensitiveity intact).
+Click the Add button to add a subnet and enter the name AzureBastionSubnet (case sensitivity intact).
 Usually, Azure will suggest a subnet range that is available for the new subnet.
 Depending on the configuration of other subnets within this virtual network, some massaging may need to be done.
 If your subnets are generally all the same size, you should have no problems with this suggestion.

 Inspect the address range provided and make sure that the network is at least a /27 in size.
 This is a requirement for Bastion. /24 will work too, but /28 or /29 will not work for this subnet.

 ![Create the AzureBastionSubnet for use by Azure Bastion](images/Step1-3-add-the-AzureBastionSubnet-to-the-vnet.png) <!-- image for subnet add step Step1-3 -->

-Finally, once all of the subnet settings are configured, click save to create the new AzureBastionSubnet.
-Remember - each virtual network that you will use with Azure Bastion will need its own dedicated subnet for this service.
+Finally, once all of the subnet settings are configured, click Save to create the new AzureBastionSubnet.
+Remember - each virtual network that you will use with Azure Bastion will need its dedicated subnet for this service.
 Once it is configured within the needed VNets, you should be all set to move forward enabling Azure Bastion.

 <!--
 If showing a command, explain the command first by talking about what it does.
 Then show the command.